canarytrace/documentation/v2/doc/docs/rum/rumClient.md

 ## Browser Data Collected

 The RUM Client collects data and events at regular intervals during the user's session into to the queues.
-The RUM Client creates a payload of data to send to the RUM Server, which includes categorize data into sections by origin or topics of the data
+The RUM Client creates a payload of data and send to the RUM Server, which includes categorize data into sections by origin or topics of the data.

-- `session`
+- `session` - Session of the user.
-- `view`
+- `view` - Sources of the behavior of the web page and user activities.
-- `attributes`
+- `attributes` - Browser and device.
-- `audits`
+- `audits` - Autonomous audits.
-- `metrics`
+- `metrics` - How long does each phase of loading a web page take.

+Here is an example of a complete payload which is sent in pieces by the sampler.
+In the real world, this payload contains metrics and values that are collected over time, as they become available.

 ```javascript title="Payload"
 const payload = {